larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ?I-D.perkins-irtf-code-of-conduct}} discuss rules for participating in the IRTF and moderation of IRTF participation channels.

-# Changes to Existing RFCs

-Creation of the IETF moderator team requires some changes to existing RFCs and also requires the IESG to update a number of their statements.
-This section describes these changes.

-{:aside}
-> TODO: Add once we know this I-D will go forward in some form.

 # Security Considerations

 The usual security considerations {{?RFC3552}} do not apply to this